 Our approach is based on a One-Stop-Shop model to bring together energy and industrial infrastructure to deliver a project

-by a single organisation structure providing finance, feasibility studies and design, construction, operation and management.
+by a single organisation structure providing finance, feasibility studies and design, construction, operation and maintenance

 Large integrated projects require significant commitments of capital over long periods.
 IM Power works closely with banks and investment funds in the international capital markets to fund the total capital cost of the projects with a mix of equity and debt.